scalatra/scalatra-website/guides/helpers.md

 }
 ```

-To add a helper, you can just mix in a trait, like this:
+To add a helper, you can mix in a trait:

 ```scala
 class FooServlet extends ScalatraServlet with ScalateSupport {